 With a solid Pinterest strategy and a capable team, your brand can grow organically.
 But when you need an extra boost, Pinterest ads can help you get even more out of this platform.

 When you advertise on Pinterest, you can highlight your business with a variety of ad types.
-As of early 2020, five ad types are available:
+As of November 2023, the following ad types are available:

 When you advertise on Pinterest, you want to get your money’s worth.
 Follow these five tips to create the most effective Pinterest ads possible.

 Similar to a Facebook Pixel, a Pinterest Tag is a snippet of code that you add to your website.
 Once it’s in place, you can track conversions and measure your ad performance.

 2. Pick the right campaign type

 Pinterest offers six campaign types.
 Each is designed to meet a specific advertising goal:

 - Brand Awareness: Introduces your brand or products to users